 Because beyond the issue of our survival is the issue of how we experience our life and how we celebrate it.
 And our experience of life is intrinsically linked to how we communicate and bond with everything around us, especially with all life around us.
 In my case, it’s the ocean and their living creatures that make me want to celebrate.
 So my photography is intended to be a celebration of marine life and the underwater world.

-Published photographer in various magazines and newspapers, such as Ocean Geographic, Scuba Diving, Sport Diver, Asian Diver, Scuba Diving and the Undersea Journal, Scuba Diver Through The Lens, Dive Photo Guide, Plongee, Tauchen, Apnea, México Desconocido, The Times (UK), Daily Mail (UK), National Geographic photo of the day (website), and others.
+Published photographer in various magazines and newspapers, such as Ocean Geographic, Scuba Diving, Sport Diver, Asian Diver, Scuba Diving and the Undersea Journal, Alert Diver, Scuba Diver Through The Lens, Dive Photo Guide, Plongee, Tauchen, Apnea, México Desconocido, The Times (UK), Daily Mail (UK), and others.

 -‘Face to Face’ has been shortlisted in the top 10 images in the Nature & Category in the Open Competition of the Sony World Photography Awards 2013. (selected from 54,851 images entered from 170 countries)